-4 Where deck panels are suspended by wire ropes, the ropes are to comply with the requirements of Part L of the Rules or the requirements of the standards as deemed appropriate by the Society, and be subjected to suitable corrosion prevention treatment.
+4 Where deck panels are suspended by wire ropes, the ropes are to comply with the requirements of Part L or the requirements of the standards as deemed appropriate by the Society, and be subjected to suitable corrosion prevention treatment.
 The safety factor of the wire ropes is not to be less than the value specified in Table 10.2.2-1.

-Maximum load condition Harbour condition (vehicles used for cargo handling only) 10 4 1.2 10^4 $\overline{8.85W + 1910}$ $1.2 \overline{8.85W + 1910}$ However, it may not exceed 4.
+Harbour condition (vehicles used for

+cargo handling only)

+10^4

+$1.2 \frac{1.2}{8.85W + 1910}$

 However, it may not exceed 4.8.